MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 CreatedOn | DateTime | The date and time the case resolution activity was created.
 Since a CaseResolution record is created when a case is resolved, this attribute indicates the date and time a case is resolved.
 ModifiedOn | DateTime | The date and time the case resolution activity was last modified.
 StateCode | Status | The case resolution status.
 Customer Service Insights uses the following values to indicate the status: 1 (Open), 2 (Completed), or 3 (Canceled).
 If a case is reactivated, Customer Service Insights updates the StateCode to 3 (Canceled).
-When the StateCode value is 2 (Completed), Customer Service Insights uses the value of the CreatedOn attribute as the case resolution date and time. ticketNumber | String | The case number for customer reference and searching capabilities in a Dynamics 365 for Customer Service environment.
-Users can review cases grouped into each topic with their case numbers in the Topics page.
+When the StateCode value is 2 (Completed), Customer Service Insights uses the value of the CreatedOn attribute as the case resolution date and time.

 For more information about the CaseResolution entity, see [Case Resolution Entity Reference](https://docs.microsoft.com/en-us/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/service/caseresolution).